MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

 ## Create calculation groups

-In this task, you will create a calculation group to support all date analysis.
+In this task, you will create a calculation group for Time Inteligence analysis.

 1. Switch to **Model** view.